s-moon/GameknotGameDecoder/README.md

 # Gameknot Game Decoder

 This tool will allow you to take a [Gameknot](http://www.gameknot.com) interactive script (see below) and convert it into [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) format, quickly and easily.
+Why might you need this?
+Perhaps like me, you converted some PGN into this format to use GameKnot's interactive game code and then promptly lost the original PGN!
+The problem is (as I have found when contacting GameKnot), you can't reverse the process and sadly their script doesn't play nicely on all implementations of WordPress.

 #### Input
 JavaScript game code